Four Strategies to Effectively Organize Your Asset Hierarchy

 Location-Based Hierarchy

-This is the most common and intuitive approach.
-You structure your hierarchy to mirror the physical layout of your plant.
-You start broad (the entire facility) and drill down to specific areas, lines, and machines.
+This is the most intuitive and widely used approach.
+It mirrors the physical layout of your facility, starting broad and drilling down into specific areas.

 • Level 0: Main Plant (e.g., "City Factory")